An Update of one of our 2016 blogs.

 After a walk around the town I drove to Manu Bay, just 10-minutes away.
 This is the legendary surf break made famous by American Bob Brown in his equally legendary 60's surf movie 'The Endless Summer'.

 The sight from the top of the hill of a line-up wrapping around the point, brought back memories of arriving on a perfect day, along with friends Kris Bjerring, Graeme Thompson, my brother Les and Roger Carter to find we had the waves all to ourselves.
 That surfers would be so lucky today!

 One of the world's great surf breaks, just a few miles from the town of Raglan.

-After leaving Raglan I wanted to take a look at the Tree Church I'd been reading about, located at Ohaupo.
-The drive took about 45 minutes and involved some back-tracking as I made my way cross-country.
-It was nice to see Mt Pirongia on this stretch of road, a peak I'd had climbed a couple of years earlier with my good friend Peter Hosking.
+After leaving Raglan I wanted to take a look at the Tree Church I'd been reading about, located near to the town of Ohaupo.
+This took about 45 minutes and on the way it was nice to see Mt Pirongia in the distance, a peak I'd had climbed a couple of years earlier with my good friend Peter Hosking.

-I spoke with the owner and it soon became clear that he was as surprised as anyone about how quickly his quiet oasis had become a popular place for visitors.
-It's in a nice setting surrounded by trees and a lot of work is going on to further develop the gardens and walking tracks.
+I spoke with the owner and it soon became clear that he was as surprised as anyone about how quickly his quiet oasis had become a popular place for visitors to visit.
+It's in a beautiful setting and a lot of work is going on to further develop the gardens and walking tracks.
 I was glad I'd made the effort of making a visit.